vmware-archive/halite/README.md

 also dependent on node.js.

-First install nodejs and npm  using the package installers. (http://nodejs.org/) Then do global installs of Coffeescript, Karma, Jasmine, Express, Grunt-cli
+First install nodejs and npm  using the package installers. (http://nodejs.org/) Then do global installs of Coffeescript, Karma, Jasmine, Express, Grunt-cli, Less etc

   $ sudo npm install -g coffee-script
   $ sudo npm install -g karma
   $ sudo npm install -g jasmine-node
   $ sudo npm install -g grunt-cli
   $ sudo npm install -g express
+  $ sudo npm install -g less
   $ sudo npm install -g requirejs

-To use express and/or grunt do a local installs of each
+To use express and/or grunt do a local installs of each.
+Any npm module that is used locally via a require statement must be installed or linked locally.

   $ cd crystalline
   $ npm install express